Preventing the Flu

 - People who previously developed Guillain-Barré Syndrome (a reversible reaction that causes partial or complete loss of movement of muscles, weakness or a tingling sensation in the body) within 6 weeks of getting a flu shot

-- People who have a moderate or severe illness with a fever should wait until they feel better before receiving the flu shot
+- People who have a moderate or severe illness with a fever should wait until they feel better before receiving the flu shot.

 Antiviral flu drugs are prescription medicines that can be used to help prevent and/or treat the flu.
-There are antivirals drugs, including oseltamivir, zanamivir and peramivir, authorized for influenza treatment and/or prophylaxis in Canada.
+There are antiviral drugs, including oseltamivir, zanamivir and peramivir, authorized for influenza treatment and/or prophylaxis in Canada.
 If you take one of these drugs within 2 days of getting sick, it can lessen your symptoms, decrease the amount of time you are sick and make you less contagious to other people.
 However, most healthy people who have the flu get better without using an antiviral flu drug.
 Your healthcare provider will decide whether one of these medicines is right for you.

 Where can I learn more about the flu vaccine?

-For more information, you can visit the Health Canada Website:
+For more information, you can visit the Health Canada Website: https://www.canada.ca/en/public-health/services/diseases/flu-influenza.html

 57421